The testing center is available for registered students with The Center for Access and Success (CAS) who require exam accommodations.

 Instructors are responsible for delivery of the examinations to CAS.
 The exam must be received by CAS no later than 24 hours prior to the test appointment.
 Please electronically send the exam via email to firstname.lastname@example.org.
 You may also FAX the exam to 508-910-6691.
 If you prefer, you, or a designee, can deliver the exam directly to our office.
 We strongly suggest exams are not sent through inter-campus mail.

 Be sure to provide any special instructions and best way to reach you during an exam (cell phone is best contact) if the student has a question.

 CAS will deliver completed exams to the corresponding departments during normal CAS hours and when the Center has proper staffing to do so.
 Many instructors prefer to pick-up exams from the Center or send a designee.

 CAS will make 2 attempts to deliver the exam.
 At that point, an e-mail will be sent to the professor notifying him/her to pick the exam up in the CAS.

 Test materials will be kept secure.
 CAS must set and enforce policies and procedure to protect the integrity of exams and to ensure that the administration of exams is fair.
 CAS may change policies and procedure at any time.

 Test proctors will be available to act on behalf of the instructor and will be in charge of the test session.
 Standard classroom testing regulation will apply.
 The proctor will not interpret or answer any questions on or about the exam unless previously approved by the instructor.

 Examinees are expected to abide by the University’s Academic Integrity Policy.
-CAS is required to report any acts of academic dishonesty or unusual behavior to the instructor and the Coordinator of Disability Services.
+CAS is required to report any acts of academic dishonesty or unusual behavior to the instructor and the Office of Community Standards.
 Should this occur, the exam will be stopped and returned to the instructor immediately.